criteo/AFK/docs/docs/Data-Aggregation-API/design.md

         }
     ```

-    The precompute will copy this structure for both devices:
+    The precompute will "copy" this structure for both devices:

     * `tor1.raw_data["bgp-session"] = results[0]`
     * `spine1.raw_data["bgp-session"] = results[0]`